rebazp/P5CherryLeaves/README.md

 * There is no unfixed bugs.

 ## Testing
 * In this project, only manual testing has been conducted.
-The functionality of all aspects of the application has been verified on Heroku, and they operate as intended.
+The functionality of all aspects of the application has been verified on Streamlit and Heroku, and they operate as intended.

 ## Deployment